Are you looking for a one to two-hour opportunity for groups to experience memorable stories of Vermont’s past?

-Rokeby Museum presents the stories of four generations of Quakers who, from 1793 to 1961, lived and worked at Rokeby as farmers, abolitionists, artists, writers and active members of their community.
+Rokeby Museum brings to life the stories of four generations of Vermont Quakers who, from 1793 to 1961, lived and worked at Rokeby as farmers, abolitionists, artists, writers and active members of their community.

-The historic house – fully furnished with 200 years of belongings – offers an intimate glimpse into family life, complete with challenges and rewards that illustrate major themes of Vermont history on a personal level.
-Eight historic farm buildings set in a pastoral landscape dotted with old wells, stone walls, and historic orchards invite leisurely investigation.
+The historic house – fully furnished with 200 years of belongings – offers an intimate glimpse into Vermont history.
+Eight historic farm buildings set in a pastoral landscape invite leisurely investigation.

 Rokeby Museum is a major stop on Vermont’s African American Heritage Trail.
 Groups can take in the historic and educational sites along the trail and combine this with iconic Vermont destinations for the perfect combination of learning and fun!